01

 Point agents at the hosted service over HTTP or gRPC, create sessions from a repo, mutate files, and persist only the results worth keeping.

-When an agent still needs local filesystem semantics for builds or tests, mount the remote session locally instead of copying the whole workspace onto a larger VM.
+When an agent still needs local filesystem semantics for builds or tests, mount the remote session locally instead of copying the whole workspace onto another larger VM.

 Fork one baseline into several proposals, attach evidence and annotations, request approval, and only then commit or promote the winner.